B2 Brussels2 The Blog

 Decision on EUAVSEC mission in South Sudan delayed

-(BRUSSELS2) The Council of Ministers of Justice finally failed to approve on Thursday (June 7) the launch of the mission to secure Juba airport in South Sudan (EUAVSEC South Sudan).
-This item should be on the Board's agenda as an A item (without discussion).
-But it had to be removed at the last moment.
-Several States have made parliamentary reservations.
-These reserves are purely « formal », it is estimated that the European diplomatic service (EEAS). " We expect no objections on substance » so I was told.
-But they are somewhat delaying the adoption of this decision, which should thus “appear on one of the next councils”, next week perhaps.
+(BRUSSELS2) The Council of Justice Ministers ultimately failed to approve on Thursday (June 7) the launch of the mission to secure Juba airport in South Sudan (EUAVSEC South Sudan).
+This point was to appear on the Council's agenda as point A (without discussions).
+But it had to be withdrawn at the last moment.
+Several states have placed parliamentary reservations.
+These reserves are purely « formal », it is estimated that the European diplomatic service (EEAS). " We expect no objections on substance » I was told this way.
+But they delay, somewhat, the adoption of this decision which should thus “appear at one of the next councils”, next week perhaps.
 Read : EUAVSEC mission in South Sudan launched (update)

 Nicolas Gros Verheyde